-Accounting Standards Updates are used by the FASB to amend its Accounting Standards Codification[TM] (Codification or ASC), which was launched on July 1, 2009 as the single source of authoritative nongovernmental U.S. GAAP.
+Accounting Standards Updates are used by the FASB to amend its Accounting Standards CodificationTM (Codification or ASC), which was launched on July 1, 2009 as the single source of authoritative nongovernmental U.S. GAAP.
 However, ASUs are not authoritative; they are only used to update the FASB Codification.

-This chapter will discuss in depth all significant Accounting Standards Updates (ASU) issued by the FASB in 2023 and 2022, as well as those issued by the FASB prior to 2022 that are of most continuing significance to private entities.
+This chapter will discuss in depth all significant Accounting Standards Updates (ASUs) issued by the FASB in 2024 and 2023, as well as those issued by the FASB prior to 2023 that are of most continuing significance to private entities.
+Some of the 2024 ASUs are of predominant interest to public entities.